 Managing your own bulky waste

-If you need further advice about how you can dispose of unwanted items, please get in touch by emailing email@example.com or by calling our customer service centre on 0800 678 1221.
+Most local authorities have a bulky waste disposal scheme, you may also contact the Environment Agency for advice.
+Simply logon to their websites for details.
+There is usually a small charge for disposing of bulky items.
+If you need further advice about how you can dispose of unwanted items, please get in touch by emailing firstname.lastname@example.org or by calling our customer service centre on 0800 678 1221.

 What to do if you see illegal fly tipping

 Before you take action, make sure it’s safe to do so.
 Be extremely careful.
 Some wastes can be hazardous.
 Do not open bags or drums.
 Piles of soil may be contaminated or may be hiding dangerous material.
 Remember that fly tippers are doing something illegal – they are unlikely to welcome people observing them or taking notes or photos.
 Only if safe to do so, take down as much information as you can and report it to us either using our online form or by calling our customer service centre on 0800 678 1221.
-We will need to know what has been dumped, where it has been dumped and who dumped it (if you know this information)
+We will need to know what has been dumped, where it has been dumped and who dumped it (if you know this information).